comsci-uwc-isak/unit-1-project-rikiod/README.md

 Development
 --------
 ### 1. Script to install the app
+Steps:
+1. Change directory to desktop
+2. Make RentalCarApp folder and create db folder within.
+3. Copy scripts and tests folder from existing application into new RentalCarApp folder.

-The following script creates the app folder and inside, it creates a folder for data and for scripts.
+The following script creates the RentalCarApp fodler and all of its contents.
 ```.sh
 #!/bin/bash